 Once an invitation for the seminar began circulating online, it galvanized pro-union and social justice activists in the Lowcountry.
 Ironically, they organized a protest against the seminar through social media more than a week ago.

 The South Carolina chapter of the AFL-CIO had also joined the fray.
-Today that union and other groups held a demonstration in downtown Charleston
+Today that union and other groups held a demonstration in downtown Charleston.
+Several union leaders blasted the proposed seminar, according to the Charleston Regional Business Journal.

 In 2012, South Carolina had the nation’s third lowest organized workforce at 3.3 percent, according to the federal Bureau of Labor Statistics.